Agustín Sumuroy

 Agustín Sumuroy (better known as Juan Sumuroy) was a Filipino hero and Waray leader of the Sumuroy Revolt, a rebellion of native Filipinos against colonial Spanish forces that occurred in eastern Visayas in 1649–1650.

-Agustin Sumuroy is referred to by many as the Waray hero of the Palapag rebellion during the Spanish time around 1649 to 1650.
+He is referred to by many as the Waray hero of the Palapag rebellion during the Spanish time around 1649 to 1650.

 There were several personalities in the said uprising: Don Juan Ponce, the leader of the group; Don Pedro Caamug, the second leader; Agustín Sumuroy.
 The name Juan Ponce Sumuroy is sometimes given to Agustín usually as the result of confusion between Juan Ponce and Agustín Sumuroy.